miguelcarvajal/twitterchive/README.md

 Other .txt files
 ----------------

 I'm also archiving all the search results from "#bioinformatics", "metagenomics", and "rna-seq" daily.
 The results from those searches are also in this repo.
+Each of these results is a delimited text file (unfortunately, fixed-width, not tab).
+I had trouble with getting CSV output (`t search -c`) to work properly - results had incomplete lines.